Defining Manufacturing Costs vs Production Costs

 Difference Between Manufacturing and Production

 Businesses need to be able to define their manufacturing costs from their production costs.
 Manufacturing costs are incurred as raw materials are turned into finished goods.
 These costs include materials, labor, and manufacturing overhead expenses.
 Production costs are incurred from the completion of manufacturing until the final delivery of the product to a customer.
 These costs include transportation, warehousing, and distribution costs.
+Unlike manufacturing costs, which are tied directly to the transformation of raw materials into finished goods, production costs cover all the expenses that arise after the manufacturing phase is complete.

 What are Manufacturing Costs?